NumEconCopenhagen/projects-2019-pytonen/examproject/README.md

 ## 3. Exchange Economy
 We seek to determine consumer behavior given exponentially and later equally distributed endowments.
-We plot budget shares for each agent, plot excess demand function, find Walras-equilibirum prices, plot distribution of utility for the Walras-equilibrum.
+We plot budget shares for each agent, plot excess demand functions for good 1 and 2, find Walras-equilibirum prices for good 1 and 2 and plot the distribution of utility for the Walras-equilibrum.